-An asbestos disposal bag, permit and disposal at the Waste Transfer Station are free but we do charge a small administration fee.
-Please note from 1 December 2017, the cost of the asbestos bag and permit will increase to £8.50.
+An asbestos disposal bag, permit and disposal at the Waste Transfer Station are free but we do charge a small administration fee of £10.50.
 This fee is payable through the online form and covers the cost of processing the request and postage.
-The permit will be valid for 6 weeks from the date an application is made.
+The permit will be valid for six weeks from the date an application is made.
 You must deposit the material within this time period or the permit will no longer be valid.